 As a general rule, a receivable that is governed by German law can be freely sold and assigned without the obligor's consent if the underlying agreement does not contain any prohibition on assignments.

-Until 2007, it has been disputed among German courts and commentators whether an exception to this rule should apply where the assignment of a receivable owed by an individual is in violation of German data protection laws.
-However, in February 2007, the German Supreme Court held (in line with the previous majority view) that a violation of data protection laws does not render the assignment of a receivable void.
+A prohibition on assignments would usually be explicit, but can also be implied in a receivables contract.
+Until 2007, it has been disputed among German courts and commentators whether the assignment of a receivable in violation of German data protection laws or contractual general bank secrecy obligations should result in an implied prohibition on assignments.
+However, a decision of the German Supreme Court settled the issue in 2007 such that generally neither contractual general bank secrecy obligations nor German data protection laws result in implied prohibitions on assignments.
 It should be noted that it is not fully clear whether this would be equally applied to an assignment of receivables involving the transfer of data whose confidentiality is protected by German criminal law (e.g., in respect of a doctor's patient data, in respect of which a 2005 Court of Appeals decision considered an assignment void).